helidon-io/helidon-examples/README.md

 # Helidon Examples

-Examples for Helidon 3.
+Examples for Helidon 4.

-[Helidon 4 Examples](https://github.com/helidon-io/helidon/tree/main/examples) and [Helidon 2 Examples](https://github.com/helidon-io/helidon/tree/helidon-2.x/examples) are in the primary Helidon repository.

 ## How to Run

-To build and run Helidon 3 examples you need:
+To build and run Helidon 4 examples you need:

-* Java 17 or later
+* Java 21 or later
 * Maven 3.6.1 or later

 Then: